mhiramat/mincs/README.md

        Export local X11 unix socket.
 If XAUTHORITY is defined, this exports it too. (no need to setup xhost)

-* -n or --net
+* -n or --net *[MODE]*
-       Use network namespace (IP address is assigned)
+       Use network namespace (IP address is assigned).
+MODE can be specified as a option.
+Currently available MODE is *raw[,IF]* and *dens*.
+       In raw mode, minc makes new namespace but do nothing.
+In dens mode, minc generate bridge and veth pair and masquerade the network.

 * -p or --port *PORT1[:PORT2[:PROTO]]*
        Map host PORT1 to container PORT2 of PROTO (tcp or udp)